ps4gentoo/ps4-linux-payloads/README.md

 * Firmware 6.72, we need this Linux loader for a bigger kernel like kernel 6.y for FW 6.72 (I'm trying to fix the reboot process), if you are using the old kernel 4.14.y 4.19.y, 5.4.y kernel, you will be fine with the old Linux loader, it will have slightly better performance... why? don't ask :D

+## Info
+* Difference between old and new linux loader . no pmap patch in the new one #ifndef DO_NOT_REMAP_RWX  in the Makefile in the kexec.

 ## Credits
 * marcan, shuffle2, eeply, rancido, valeryy